MRes EconomicsFind a programme

 Fees are subject to an annual review.
 For programmes that last longer than one year, please budget for up to a five per cent increase in fees each year.
 Find out more about tuition fees.

-Please visit the school website for more information on funding and deadlines.
+Please visit the school website for more information.